samarium-lang/Samarium/docs/04arrays.md

 In both cases, `arr` is equal to `[1, 4, 9, 16, 25]`.

-Now suppose we want to filter this result to only the odd-numbered elements.
+Now suppose we want to filter this result to only the odd-numbered items.
 There are again two equivalent approaches:

 <p align="left">